jskopek/jskopek.github.io/_posts/2017-05-17-a-weekend-on-vancouver-island.markdown

 <video playsinline muted="true" class="" poster="/video/vancouver-island/thumbnails/Duncan Top.webmhd.mp4.png" src="/video/vancouver-island/sd/Duncan Top.webmhd.mp4.mp4"></video>

-At the top of the hike, you are rewarded with a panoramic view of Duncan and Salt Spring Island.
+At the top of the hike, we were rewarded with a panoramic view of Duncan and Salt Spring Island.
 There are plenty birds of all shapes and sizes; we were there in the middle of May, and Falcons and Eagles were still dotting the sky everywhere we went.
 The birdwatching is especially good from the top of Mt.
 Tzouhalem; we had a blast watching falcons fly past us at eye level.

 <video playsinline muted="true" class="noloop" poster="/video/vancouver-island/thumbnails/V1-0037_Cathedral Grove Entrance.webmhd.mp4.png" src="/video/vancouver-island/sd/V1-0037_Cathedral Grove Entrance.webmhd.mp4.mp4"></video>